kwankiu/archlinux-installer/README.md

 1. If you get stuck while rebooting, unplug the power and power it on manually.

-2. For WiFi supported hardware, please refer to mainline linux firmware and armbian firmware (for rockchip SBCs) for supported WiFi adapter.
+2. For WiFi support, please refer to mainline linux firmware and armbian firmware (for rockchip SBCs) for supported WiFi adapter.

 3. After the inital setup, the device will reboot, and you may need to connect to WiFi again after a reboot.